yoga

-The Yoga Sutras were written in loose form over 4,000 years ago probably from an older oral tradition.
+The Yoga Sutras may have been written in loose form over 4,000 years ago probably compiled from an older oral tradition.
 The Indian sage Patanjali is said to have assembled them into one text around 2,000 years ago.

 The first four limbs of yoga, Yama, Niyama, Asana and Pranayama help prepare to experience the last four, Pratyahara, Dharana, Dhyana and Samadhi, which focus more on the higher self.